splunk/splunk-connect-for-syslog/docs/gettingstarted/docker-compose.md

 starting syslog-ng
 ```

-If you do not see the output above, proceed to the ["Troubleshoot sc4s server"](../troubleshooting/troubleshoot_SC4S_server.md)
+If you do not see the output above, see ["Troubleshoot SC4S server"](../troubleshooting/troubleshoot_SC4S_server.md)
 and ["Troubleshoot resources"](../troubleshooting/troubleshoot_resources.md) sections for more detailed information.